failsafe-lib/failsafe/README.md

 #### Circuit Breakers

 [Circuit breakers][FowlerCircuitBreaker] are a way of creating systems that [fail-fast][FailFast] by temporarily disabling execution as a way of preventing system overload.
-Creating a circuit breaker is straightforward:
+Creating a [CircuitBreaker] is straightforward:

 ```java
 CircuitBreaker breaker = new CircuitBreaker()